Crash (South Korean TV series)

 Crash is a 2024 South Korean comedy crime police procedural television series written by Oh Soo-jin, directed by Park Joon-woo and starring Lee Min-ki, Kwak Sun-young, Heo Sung-tae, Lee Ho-chul, and Moon Hee.
 The first season aired on ENA from May 13, to June 18, 2024, every Monday and Tuesday at 22:00 (KST).
 It is also available for streaming on Disney+ in selected regions and Hulu in the United States.

 A second season has been confirmed.

 Synopsis

-The story follows a crime tracker on bumpy roads unfolded by Traffic Crime Investigation (TCI) team that no one pays attention to.
+The series follows the Traffic Crime Investigation (TCI) team, a division of the Seoul Police Department that focuses on traffic-related crimes.